 The National Honor Society in Business, Delta Mu Delta is a member of the Association of College Honor Societies.
-It was established in 1913 to recognize and reward superior scholastic achievement by students of business who have completed at least one-half of the work required for the degree with a minimum cumulative grade point average of 3.5.
+It was established in 1913 to recognize and reward superior scholastic achievement by students of business who have completed at least one-half of the work required for the degree with a minimum cumulative GPA of 3.5.